dahliamalkhi/dahliamalkhi.github.io/_posts/2018-03-13-bft-lens-casper.md

 ### HotStuff

 [HotStuff](https://arxiv.org/abs/1803.05069)  reduces by factor n the PBFT proposer proof.
 This does not make the protocol more complex, on the contrary, it considerably simplifies it.
 In HotStuff, a new proposer carries only **one commit-certificate, the highest-level certificate it knows**.
 Replicas **reject a proposition if it conflicts with the highest-level certificate they committed to**.
 This modification is very simple, but as I said, suprisingly powerful.
-It is illustrated below, PBFT on the left, the Hot-Stuff linear proposer protocol on the right:
+It is illustrated below, PBFT on the left, the HotStuff linear proposer protocol on the right:

 ![PBFTfull](/images/pbftfull.png)![LVC](/images/lvc.png)
 An ArXiv  [manuscript on HotStuff](http://arxiv.org/abs/1803.05069)  describes how to drive down the communication by another factor n by employing threshold cryptography.

-The next modification will make the Hot-Stuff protocol look much more like a blockchain than a BFT protocol.
+The next modification will make the HotStuff protocol look much more like a blockchain than a BFT protocol.
 Again, this is a small but powerful modification.
-In Hot-Stuff, the **commit-phase of each level is pushed into the prepare-phase of the next level**.
+In HotStuff, the **commit-phase of each level is pushed into the prepare-phase of the next level**.
 We will refer to the single per-level locking phase as ‘vote’.
 This works as follows.

 When a proposer extends the chain with a new value, it optionally includes in the proposition the commit-certificate for the previous level.
 A vote on the proposition is both an explicit prepare and an implicit commit.
 It is an explicit prepare on the new value.
 And if the proposition includes a commit-certificate for the preceding level, it is an implicit commit on the certificate.
-The complete Hot-Stuff framework is depicted below.
+The complete HotStuff framework is depicted below.

 ![HSfull](/images/hsfull.png)

 It is safe for proposers not to include in a proposition a commit-certificate for the preceding level.
 But note that a decision may be reached only at levels in which a proposer does include a commit-certificate for the preceding level.
 The same happens in PBFT: A commit-phase may either complete, or a timeout is reached and a proposer transitions to the next level without a decision.

-### The Hot-Stuff “Pseudo-code”
+### The HotStuff “Pseudo-code”

-The entire Hot-Stuff protocol is a one-message exchange.
-The Hot-Stuff framework explicitly separates an abstract mechanism for progress, called a ‘beacon’, allowing for different pluggable implementations:
+The entire HotStuff protocol is a one-message exchange.
+The HotStuff framework explicitly separates an abstract mechanism for progress, called a ‘beacon’, allowing for different pluggable implementations:

 Beacon functionality: